 Susanna knows everything about nothing and nothing about everything, and likes to use frugality as an excuse to make poor decisions.

-Blythe Edwards is first year student at Sciences Po Campus de Reims.
+Blythe Edwards is a second year student at Sciences Po Campus de Reims.
 An American by birth, she is a Londoner at heart.
 She writes for The Sundial's Travel section.

 Morgane is a Toronto born, disorganized, travel junky.
 She always knows where her passport is but please don’t ask her to find her keys.